EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 EOxServer.
 It provides the command `create_instance` in order to create an EOxServer instance:

-    Usage: ``eoxserver-admin.py create_instance [options] INSTANCE_ID``
+    Usage: ``eoxserver-admin.py create_instance [options] INSTANCE_ID [Optional destination directory]``

-    Create a new EOxServer instance ``INSTANCE_ID`` in the root directory with name ``INSTANCE_ID`` in the given (optional) directory.
+    Creates a new EOxServer instance with name ``INSTANCE_ID`` in the current or optionally given directory with all necessary files and folder structure.
 If the ``--init_spatialite`` flag is set, then an initial sqlite database will be created and initialized.

     Options:

-    -h, --help           show help message and exit
-    -d DIR, --dir=DIR    Optional base directory.
-Defaults to the current directory.
-    --initial_data=DIR   Location of the initial data.
-Must be JSON.
-    --init_spatialite    Flag to initialize the sqlite database.
+    -h, --help           show this help message and exit --init_spatialite    Flag to initialize the sqlite database.

 .. index::